red-hat-data-services/NeMo-Guardrails/docs/index.md

 Add programmable guardrails to LLM applications with this open-source Python library.
 :::

-:::{grid-item-card} Use Cases
+:::{grid-item-card} Guardrail Types
-:link: about/use-cases
+:link: about/rail-types
 :link-type: doc

-Implement content safety, jailbreak protection, topic control, PII detection, and custom rails.
+Apply input, retrieval, dialog, execution, and output rails to protect LLM applications.
 :::

 :::{grid-item-card} How It Works